logoVILLAGES TRAVEL NETWORK

 In January 2023, the Village Travel Network published its "Active Travel Plan."
 You can read it here

-The Blenheim Community Path is now OPEN!
+The Blenheim Community Path

 On a rather dull, but thankfully dry morning, on Saturday 1st April 2023, Blenheim opened their much anticipated Community Path between Bladon and Hanborough.